GabrielCirciu/SimulationOfLife/README.md

 # Simulation of Life

-A hardcore plugin that adds survival mechanics by exhausting the player when performing certain actions such as mining, farming, fightng, and more.
-Alongside that it adds a specialization system that lets you get less exhausted in a field that you master, but beware, there is only so much you can do.
+A simple, yet hardcore, plugin that adds an extra layer of survival mechanics by exhausting the player when performing certain actions such as mining, farming, and fightng.
+Alongside that it adds a specialization system that lets you get less exhausted in a field that you master.
+Intended for large population servers, as solo players can only do so much before their food levels run out.

+All of this works in the backend, but allows players to view their specialization levels if they desire.

-## Features
+# Features

 - **Exhaustion Management**: Players gain Exhaustion when doing certain activities such as mining, fighting, farming
 - **Specializations**: Increase your efficieny by managing what you specialize in, be careful though, you can only be good at so many things
 - **Configurable Settings**: Customize many parts of your experience, like the exhaustion amounts, cooldown, block exemptions, specialization points gain
-- **Permission System**: Bypass permissions for admins or specific players
+- **Permission System**: Allows the bypassing of systems or altering for selected roles such as players or admins
 - **Block Exemptions**: Exclude specific block types from exhaustion gain
-- **Cooldown System**: Prevent spam by implementing cooldowns between exhaustion checks
+- **Cooldown System**: Prevent over-exhaustion by modifying cooldowns between exhaustion checks
-- **Debug Mode**: Detailed logging for troubleshooting
+- **Debug Mode**: (somewhat) Detailed logging for troubleshooting
-- **Admin Commands**: From statistics to reloading the plugin, it offers some tools to observe and manage the plugin
+- **Admin Commands**: From basic functions like reloading the plugin, to advanced statistics to overview the servers specialization distribution

+# Usage

+## For Players

+1. The plugin automatically activates when you place or destroy blocks, or hit entities in survival mode
+2. You'll receive a message when you recieve exhaustion (if player messages are enabled)
+3. Players with the `simulationoflife.bypass` permission won't gain exhaustion
+4. The plugin may respect minimum hunger levels to prevent starvation

+## For Server Administrators

+1. **Installation**: Place the JAR file in your `plugins` folder and restart the server
+2. **Configuration**: Edit `plugins/SimulationOfLife/config.yml` to customize settings
+3. **Reloading**: Use `/simulationoflife reload` to apply configuration changes without restarting
+4. **Monitoring**: Use `/simulationoflife status` to check plugin status and settings
+5. **Debugging**: Enable debug mode in the config to see server-side logs

+# Installation

+## Download Pre-built JAR

+1. Download the latest release JAR file from the releases page.
+2. Place the JAR file in your server's `plugins` folder.
+3. Start or restart your Folia server.

+## Building from Source

-## Requirements
+### Requirements for building

 - **Minecraft Server**: Folia 1.20.4 or higher
 - **Java**: Java 21 or higher
 - **Maven**: For building the plugin

-## Installation

-### Building from Source

 1. Clone this repository:
    ```bash